 Discover the rich history of Skopje on a day tour from Sofia.
 Explore the ancient settlements of the Thracians, Roman and Byzantine empires, and Ottoman rule.
 Learn about the city’s transformation and resilience after a devastating earthquake in 1963.

-Old Bazaar, Skopje - Typical street in the Old Bazaar The Old Bazaar is a bazaar located in Skopje, situated on the eastern bank of the Vardar River, stretching from the Stone Bridge to the Bit-Pazar and from the Skopje Fortress to the Serava river.
-The Old Bazaar falls primarily within the borders of
+- Old Bazaar, Skopje - A typical street in the Old Bazaar.
+The Old Bazaar is a historic marketplace in Skopje, located on the eastern bank of the Vardar River.
+It extends from the Stone Bridge to Bit-Pazar and from the Skopje Fortress to the Serava River.
+Primarily within the borders of Čair Municipality, a portion also lies in Centar Municipality….

 - Local Guide in Skopje